 SOFTS-Raw sugar falls, arabica coffee hits new one-year low

-LONDON, Oct 18 (Reuters) - Raw sugar futures on ICE fell for a second consecutive day on Tuesday as dealers were upbeat about looming supply news from India and concerned about the strong U.S. dollar =USD, while arabica coffee hit a new one-year low.
+NEW YORK/LONDON, Oct 18 (Reuters) - Raw sugar futures on ICE closed lower for a second consecutive session on Tuesday as dealers were upbeat about looming supply news from India and concerned about the strong U.S. dollar =USD, while arabica coffee hit a new one-year low.

 SUGAR